Lebanon: National crisis (2019–present)

 The Gaza war sparked a renewed Israel–Hezbollah conflict.
-Hezbollah has said it will not stop attacking Israel until Israel ceases its attacks in Gaza.
+In 2024, Hezbollah said it would not stop attacking Israel until Israel ceases its attacks in Gaza.
 Starting with the Israeli explosion of Lebanese pagers and walkie talkies in September 2024, the conflict escalated severely, with the 23 September 2024 Israeli airstrikes on Lebanon killing at least 558 people, and sparking a mass exodus from southern Lebanon.
 On 27 September 2024, Hezbollah leader Hassan Nasrallah was killed in an Israeli airstrike.
 On 1 October 2024, Lebanon was invaded by Israel with the objective of destroying infrastructure belonging to Hezbollah in the south of the country.
 In November 2024, a ceasefire deal was signed between Israel and the Lebanese armed group Hezbollah to end 13 months of conflict.
 According to the agreement, Hezbollah was given 60 days to end its armed presence in southern Lebanon and Israeli forces were obliged to withdraw from the area over the same period.

 The fall of Assad's Baathist regime in Syria was another blow to its Lebanese ally, Hezbollah, which was already weakened because of Israeli military actions.
-The Syrian regime change in December 2024 was said to start a new chapter in Lebanese politics.
+An analysis by the United States Institute of Peace reported on a sense that the Syrian regime change in December 2024 started a new chapter in Lebanese politics.

+Aftermath of the 8 April 2026 Israeli airstrikes on Lebanon, which killed 357 people.

 In January 2025, Joseph Aoun, the Lebanese army commander, was elected Lebanese 14th president after a two-year vacancy.
 In February 2025, Prime Minister Nawaf Salam, former president of the International Court of Justice (ICJ), formed a new government of 24 ministers after two-year caretaker cabinet.
 On 26 February 2025, Lebanon's government of Nawaf Salam won a confidence vote in parliament.

+Since 2 March 2026, intensified Israeli attacks across Lebanon have killed over 1,000 people and displaced nearly 1 million, representing approximately 20% of the country's population.
+On 24 March, Israeli Defence Minister Israel Katz announced plans to establish a "defensive buffer zone" by occupying southern Lebanon up to the Litani River.
+This plan was expanded on 31 March, when Katz stated that residential structures in border villages would be demolished to prevent the return of approximately 600,000 displaced residents.